 🔪Instructions

-- Mix the chow mein noodles and peanuts together in a large bowl.
+- Step 1: Mix the chow mein noodles and peanuts together in a large bowl.

 🥣Substitutions

-Noodle swap: You may use pretzel sticks instead of chow mein noodles.
+Noodle swap: You can use pretzel sticks instead of chow mein noodles (this option is lower in fat and calories)

 🍽Equipment